 Small communities deliver deeper friendships, accountability relationships and maximum participation, Rainer said.
 They also deliver environments for spiritual growth and missional opportunities for members who want to be personally involved.

-Different size churches require different leadership skills, said Ircel Harrison, a consultant with Pinnacle Leadership Associations and retired coordinator of Tennessee Cooperative Baptist Fellowship.
+Different size churches require different leadership skills, said Ircel Harrison, a consultant with Pinnacle Leadership Associations.

 Many seminary students’ first pastorate is the “family church” of 50 or fewer participants.
 They often include a patriarch or matriarch viewed as an undesignated leader, and they see a lot of preachers come and go.
 In that setting, the pastor is more or less a “chaplain of the family” in place to love and accept the members as they are, to preach and teach, exercise pastoral care through visiting and perform “priestly functions” like weddings and the Lord’s Supper.